adiehl96/obsidian-gallery/README.md

  - New right click option for removing a tag from selected images
  - Tag suggestions now use cached tags, so should be faster
  - Some under the hood changes to improve security and maintainability

-## 1.1.1
- - GH#14 Hidden info is now a list of checkboxes for better user experience
- - adding a section for backlinks to the meta file
- - Right click image anywhere to open meta file in leaf
- - fixed some other bugs one to do with indexing

 This is a continuation of developement from Darakah's obsidian-gallery, found here https://github.com/Darakah/obsidian-gallery